kth-cdate-courses/DD2480-CI/README.md

 split up as follows:

 * Edward: wrote the method and test for scanning files that contain the console output messages when building/testing maven projects.
 Also worked on README files.
 * Erik: functionality for building and running tests on downloading maven projects.
 Also wrote corresponding tests.
-Also spend alot of time helping other group members.
+Also spend a lot of time helping other group members.
 * Hampus: wrote the functionality for- and designed the web-application that displays the results of build/testing.
 Also wrote functionality for interacting with Github APIs.
 * Pauline: functionality for cloning repositories from github to the ci-server, and corresponding tests.

-We also spent a good amount of time pair programming, which is reflected in commits with co-authors.
+We also spent a good amount of time pair programming and gluing the project together in the end, which is reflected in commits with co-authors.

 ## Use project, compile, test and run